Teradata/stacki-wiki/Frontend-Installation.md

 ![](images/cluster-architecture-network.png)

-The private network cannot have a DHCP server that would answer a DHCP request from a backend server, as this is the resposibility of the frontend.
+The private network cannot have a DHCP server that would answer a DHCP request from a backend server.
+The frontend provides DHCP services on the private network, and any additional DHCP server would cause conflicts on the network.

 > Stacki 1.x requires a _public_ and _private_ network